fst.view

 Parameters:

-idx: The index orslicewhere to put the element(s).
+idx: The index orslicewhere to put the item(s).
+Or astrfor a single-item name search.

 Examples: